AN IMPLANT-SUPPORTED CROWN CAN PERMANENTLY REPLACE A MISSING TOOTH AND HELP SAFEGUARD YOUR ORAL HEALTH

 If you are missing a single tooth, you can receive an implant-supported crown in only one appointment at Advanced Dentistry of Blakeney.
 Dental implants are secure restorations that can replace your dental root and provide superior support for your custom-crafted restoration.
 Implants offer incredible stability and can also enhance your overall oral health.
 Our Charlotte, NC, office is outfitted with CEREC® technology.
 This imaging system allows us to perform same-day treatment and creates beautifully lifelike restorations that can be a near-perfect fit for your mouth.
 Dr. John M. Pinnix IV and Dr. George A. Betancourt are experienced in all aspects of implant dentistry.
 Therefore, both doctors can place and restore your implant-supported crown without having to refer you to another practice.

 Your dental x-rays can help Drs.
 Pinnix and Betancourt to place your implant with the utmost precision.
 With these images, your dentist can minimize the impact to your jaw and, in some cases, eliminate the need for bone grafting.
 Before your implant surgery, your doctor can administer both local anesthesia and a deeper type of sedation.
 We offer nitrous oxide, oral conscious sedation, IV (intravenous) sedation, and general anesthesia.
-During your treatment planning, we can help you choose the right option for you.
+During your treatment planning, we can help you choose the right option for you and further discuss the cost of your dental crown treatment.

 An implant-supported crown can dramatically improve your oral health and function.
 Once the restoration is in place, you should be able to enjoy your regular diet and speak with confidence.